apjanke/octave-tablicious/README.md

   * `git clone https://github.com/apjanke/octave-addons-table`
 * Add the `inst/` directory from the repo to your Octave path.

-## Naming conventions

-Anything in a namespace with `internal` in its name is for the internal use of this package, and is not intended for use by user code.

 ## Documentation

 See the `doc-project/` directory for notes on this project, especially for [Developer Notes](doc-project/Developer-Notes.md).
 Also see [CONTRIBUTING](CONTRIBUTING.md) if you would like to contribute to this project.

 Real user documentation is hopefully coming soon.

+## Contributing

+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

+### No Matlab usage!

+To avoid issues with the Matlab license's Non-Compete clause, this project needs to be developed entirely using Octave, and not using Matlab at all, including for testing or benchmarking purposes.
+Please do not submit any Matlab test or benchmark results, or any code produced using Matlab.

+### Naming conventions

+Anything in a namespace with `internal` in its name is for the internal use of this package, and is not intended for use by user code.

 ## Author